duderu-erik/esp32-nextion/README.md

 ===========================================================================================
 Yes, I realize this is barely even Alpha quality code but it works and you can take it and run with it.
-No "keyboard-warrior" comments and Sorry...
-Please No Arduino questions or requests. duderu